 Adopt an incremental modernization path that minimizes risk while delivering value.
 Favor modular microservices with well-defined interfaces and independent deployment cycles.
 Where possible, leverage managed services for data streaming, model hosting, and orchestration to reduce operational burden, while maintaining portability through abstraction layers and standards compliance.

-- •Core tool domains: streaming infrastructure (for example, a scalable event bus), feature store, model registry, decisioning engine, and outreach dispatcher.
+- Core tool domains: streaming infrastructure, feature store, model registry, decisioning engine, and outreach dispatcher.

 Observability, testing, and safety nets